LeWunderbar/WOL-Manager/readme.md

 2. **Add a New Server**: Enter Nickname, IP Address and MAC Address of your network interface, and click add to add an new server.

-3. **Wake a Server**: If a server is offline, you can manually wake it by clicking the "Wake" button next to the server's entry
+3. **Wake a Server**: If a server is offline, you can manually wake it by clicking the "Wake" button next to the server"s entry

 4. **Toggle Automode**: To enable or disable the automode feature for a specific serve